• Skip to primary navigation

 I quickly grabbed a few things I had on hand and began sauteeing bell peppers, cherry tomatoes, garlic, and cherry peppers until they softened, added some basil, and smeared it on a slice of seeded Italian bread.
 It was so simple but so incredibly good.

-Besides being easy, this cherry pepper spread is versatile and can be used in a variety of ways.
+Besides being easy, this cherry pepper spread is versatile and can be used in a variety of ways (much like homemade giardiniera).

 In addition to being the perfect topping for bread, this spread is so good with grilled pork chops, chicken cutlets, and can also be tossed with pasta.